neoforged/Documentation/docs/misc/components.md

 // Overwrites blue and italic style to be red, bold, underlined, and strikethrough text.withStyle(red).withStyle(bold).withStyle(doubleLines);
 ```
-This results in red, bold text with two lines as shown in the image:
+This creates a red, bold text with two lines:
 ![red_hello]

 Chaining Components
 -------------------

-`MutableComponent` can have additional components chained as siblings with `MutableComponent#append`.
+`MutableComponent#append` can chain multiple components together.
 Chained components can be retrieved with `MutableComponent#getSiblings`.

-`Component` stores its siblings like a tree and traversed in preorder; the parent style is merged with those of its siblings.
+`Component` stores its siblings like a tree and is traversed in preorder; the parent style is merged with those of its siblings.
 ![tree]

 The code below will create a component with the same structure in the above example: